gryftir/100-python/README.md

 1. hash bang for python invocation from the shell #!/usr/bin/python
 2. declarations
-3. an integer (for integer math tricks)
+3. an integer (number without a decimal place)
-4. a floating point number
+4. a floating point number (number with a decimal place)
 5. a string ("" around the string literal)
 6. an array
 7. a character